flflima/customers-service/README.md

 # customers-service

-Mocks a service to maintain customers
+Mocks a service to maintain customers.